 The SDEA shall describe the process of the annual PV training for the local employees who might receive safety information and the inclusion of the PV training in the induction procedures of new employees.

 The SFDA requires the MAH to state in the SDEA that they have the right to audit their local PV service provider to ensure their capability of handling PV activities and compliance with local laws and regulations.
-Therefore, the audit process shall be described with its frequency during the contractual period.
+Therefore, the audit process shall be detailed including the frequency during the contractual period.

 To define each party’s responsibility during SFDA PV inspection.